whalend/BRU_roots/production_turnover.md

 the differences.
 Also could be interpreted as carry-over effect from (treatments) previous year

+tubes 6, 15, 23 replaced in April - check these tubes specifically
+*don’t appear to influence the overall pattern*

 ![](production_turnover_files/figure-gfm/compare%20measurements%20to%20April-1.png)<!-- -->

     ## Linear mixed model fit by REML ['lmerMod']